Derrick Frost

-Derrick E. Frost (born November 25, 1980) is a former American football punter.
+Derrick E. Frost (born November 25, 1980) is an American former professional football player who was a punter in the National Football League (NFL).
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2003.
-He played college football at Northern Iowa.
+He played college football for the Northern Iowa Panthers.

-Frost has been a member of the Baltimore Ravens, Cleveland Browns, Washington Redskins, Green Bay Packers, and California Redwoods.
+Frost was also a member of the Baltimore Ravens, Cleveland Browns, Washington Redskins, Green Bay Packers, and California Redwoods.

-Early years
+Early life

 Frost attended Clayton High School in Clayton, Missouri, and as a student was a letterman in football and baseball.
 In football, he was an All-Conference selection as a quarterback, linebacker, punter, and kicker.

 College career

 Frost attended the University of Northern Iowa and was a good student and a letterman in football and baseball.
 In football, during his college career, Frost punted 104 times for 4388 yards (42.19 yards per punt avg.).

 Professional career

+Philadelphia Eagles

-In 2003, he was signed by the Philadelphia Eagles as an undrafted rookie free agent, but eventually wound up being signed by the Cleveland Browns.
-He completed two seasons at Cleveland before moving to the Washington Redskins.
+On May 2, 2003, he was signed by the Philadelphia Eagles as an undrafted rookie free agent.
+He was waived on May 13, 2003.